ns0714/SimpleToDo/README.md

 - [x] Optional: Set priority/due dates for items
 - [x] Optional: Customized list view to show additional details

-•	Notes: priority date is not getting updated on item list.
-Work in progress.

 Walkthrough of all user stories:

 Gif Image